alces-software/knowledgebase/docs/source/flightcenter/flightcenter-guidelines.rst

 Flight Center - Managed Machine Configuration
 =============================================

-Before proceeding with the Flight Center setup, ensure that the:
+Before proceeding with the Flight Center setup, ensure that the **controller**:

-  - :ref:`Ganglia server has been configured <deploy-monitor>`.
+  - :ref:`Has been configured as a Ganglia server <deploy-monitor>`.
-  - Connect the controller system to Flight Center VPN
+  - Is connected to Flight Center VPN

 A managed cluster can be integrated with Flight Center by: